 Cost is a great question, but it’s limiting.
 There are business coaches who cost $50 per session and business coaches who cost $5,000 per session.
-A popular idea is that the more expensive business coach will help you 100 X more than the cheap business coach.
+It’s a popular notion that the more expensive business coach will help you more than the cheap business coach.
 This couldn’t be further from the truth.

 To understand what you should pay for business coaching; you first must consider what you need as a business owner.

 If you’re a business newbie, I suggest you don’t hire a coach at all.
-There are plenty of free or low-cost resources to help you learn enough facets of business to write a business plan.
-I offer several courses myself in my Online Business Training Platform.
+There are plenty of free or low-cost resources to help you learn enough facets of business to write and execute a simple business plan.
+I offer a very low cost course myself that I call “Starting Your Business from Scratch”.
 This is a training platform that’s much less expensive than hiring a business coach.
-If you hire a business coach to train you on business, you will overpay for basic business training.
+If you hire a business coach to train you on business, you’ll overpay for basic business training.

 If you’re a struggling entrepreneur who has completed a business plan, but still needs help successfully executing your business, you can enroll in a business coaching group.
 These groups cost from $100 to $1,000 per month.
 The more expensive groups often include a monthly individual coaching session in addition to group meetings.
 The challenge when you’re struggling in your business is that you have difficulty seeing your problems and solutions clearly.
 In a group setting, you’ll see how others overcome their challenges giving you the confidence that you can do the same.

-If you’re an established business owner, but are convinced you’re missing opportunities, you should consider hiring a business coach for individual coaching sessions.
-Rather than focusing on the fees being charged by a prospective business coach, focus on how much upside you anticipate getting if you’re successful in your coaching relationship.
-If you can increase profits by $1M per year, if successful, then paying $4,000 per session for four sessions a month, may be a good investment.
+If you’re an established business owner but are convinced you’re missing opportunities.
+You should consider hiring a business coach for individual coaching sessions.
+Rather than focusing on the fees being charged by a prospective business coach, focus on the upside benefit you’ll receive if you’re successful in your coaching relationship.
+If you can increase profits by $1M per year, then paying $4,000 per session for four sessions a month, may be a good investment.